Trump says ‘it’s great to be home’ as he arrives in Scotland amid slew of lawsuits

 Donald Trump says ‘it’s great to be home’ as he arrives in Scotland amid slew of lawsuits

-The former US president has said he will be opening a ‘spectacular’ second course in Aberdeen
+The former US president has said he will be opening a ‘spectacular’ second golf course in Aberdeen

 Former US president Donald Trump has touched down in Scotland, declaring “it’s great to be home”, as he visits his golf courses ahead of a trip to Ireland.